 Final Thoughts

-Now that you have broken down your hourly rate from your company’s historical information, it will give you the chance to make adjustments as your business grows, seasons change, and other factors that will affect your business.
-Pair this hourly rate with a production rate estimation system and PaintScout, and you will be able to build consistently priced painting estimates you can trust and get the profit you deserve.
+Now that you have broken down your hourly rate from your company’s historical information, it will give you the chance to make adjustments as your business grows, seasons change, and for any other factors that affect your business.